 The Safe Routes to School (SRTS) Initiative is a national initiative organized at the local level.
-We work with Massachusetts Safe Routes to School to encourage children to walk and/or bike to school on a regular basis, promoting increased physical activity and decreasing tardiness and absenteeism among young students.
+From 2010 – 2017, we worked with Massachusetts Safe Routes to School to encourage children to walk and/or bike to school on a regular basis, promoting increased physical activity and decreasing tardiness and absenteeism among young students.

-Partnering with all 26 schools in the New Bedford School District since 2010, we have been working to:
+Partnering with all 26 schools in the New Bedford School District, we worked to:

 - increase the number of children who walk and/or bike to school on a daily basis